meta-sapien/Summer-School-2022/Session 1/readme.md

 Codepen code: https://codepen.io/ShivanshIITM/pen/XWEXxVw

 Do check out the extended learning resources document which is given in the readme file in parent folder.

+Task for the session:
+The task would be to clone the UI of a sample google form, screenshot of which can be found here (google_form_pic.jpg) using HTML and CSS.
+The next task will be in such a way that you'll be building over this webpage.